levys19/Cracking_the_resume/README.md

 2) Upload their Resume
 3) User uploads their resume (.pdf files only)
 4) Other users can upvote, downvote or comment (comments can be upvoted or downvoted) on the user’s resume & user can review other users’ resume.
-5) Users will get notified whenever someone comments their resume
+5) Users will get notified whenever someone comments/upvote & downvote their resume

 # User Story:
 We wants to have our resumes reviewed </br>